 Fought on Breed's Hill, half a mile from the real Bunker Hill, the battle lasted only 2 hours.
 Although the British won the battle, it strengthened the resolve of the Patriots to win the war.

 A small history museum (free admission) across from the site on Monument Street displays historic weapons, battle information, and other artifacts - well worth a visit!

 Freedom Trail Tours give you a fun and informative way to see the city's top historic sites.
 You can choose from lots of different options: guided walking tours, "drive by" tours on the hop-on hop-off trolleys and duck tours, Boston Harbor cruises past the USS Constitution ("Old Ironsides") and Bunker Hill Monument, and self-guided adventures.

 Hours: Outdoor Freedom Trail sites such as Boston Common and monuments all day, every day.

 Visitor hours for indoor sites vary, so call or check the website for each site that you want to visit.

 Churches still in use for worship hold services on Sunday and sometimes at other times which you're welcome to attend; these sites are not open to Trail visitors during these times.

 Accessibility: Although many of the sites are wheelchair accessible, some are not due to their age and historical preservation restrictions, so check in advance at each site if applicable.

-If you arrive in Boston by car, you'll need to park it.
-Parking in Boston tends to be expensive.
-Choices near the ends and middle of the Freedom Trail include:
+Parking: Choices near the ends and middle of the Freedom Trail include: